 We recommend staff bring any food in coolers with ice packs to eat at their desks, in order to cut down on the need for using the refrigerator and being in close proximity.
 When using shared equipment, employees should wipe it down with appropriate sanitizing wipes following use.

-UD’s Early Learning Center will open on July 1.
-The College School and Lab School will open in September.
+UD’s Early Learning Center opened on July 1.
+The College School and Lab School plan to open in September.

 Virtual visits for the Visitor Center will continue until further notice, as other decisions around campus reopening are made.